dwarvesf/nextjs-boilerplate/docs/WRITING_TEST.md

   [Cypress](https://www.cypress.io/), and
   [Mock service worker](https://github.com/mswjs/msw).

-If you've never done this before start with **unit testing**.
-Move on to **component testing** when you feel like you understand that!

 ## Unit testing

 Unit testing is the practice of testing the smallest possible units of our code,